Trump to speak with Putin and Merkel in day of calls

 Trump's call with the German Chancellor may not be the easiest of the day.

-In an interview earlier this month with the Times of London and the German publication Bild, the US President called Merkel "by far the most important leader" in Europe -- but was highly critical of the welcome she extended to refugees, many of them fleeing the conflict in Syria.
+In an interview this month with the Times of London and the German publication Bild, the US President called Merkel "by far the most important leader" in Europe -- but was critical of the welcome she has extended to refugees.

 "I think she made one very catastrophic mistake and that was taking all of these illegals, you know taking all of the people from wherever they come from.
 And nobody even knows where they come from," Trump said in that interview.